Ross-Morgan/croot-gui/README.md

 ## Sample Output

-This graph was generated from the 5th roots of 32
+This graph was generated from the 5th roots of 32 and is being displayed in

 ![argand diagram](./assets/screenshot.png)